 What is Dyne Testing?

-The higher the dyne value achieved, the higher the wetting tension of the solid surface.
+The higher the dyne/cm value achieved, the higher the wetting tension of the solid surface.
 Higher wetting tensions, which approximate surface energies, are generally associated with higher rates of successful adhesion.

-For years, dyne testing has been the prevalent approach to assessing the cleanliness and surface energy of material surfaces in terms of quality.
-Their widespread use and affordability have made them a popular choice among manufacturers, despite their lack of precision, potential damage to material surfaces, and risk to users.
-While the science supporting dyne measurements is reliable, their application in a manufacturing setting does little to avert or mitigate adhesion failure.
+Although the technique is only considered appropriate for polyethylene and polypropylene films, for years, dyne testing has been the prevalent approach to assessing the cleanliness and surface energy of a wide range of material surfaces in terms of quality.
+Their widespread use and affordability have made them a popular choice among manufacturers despite their lack of precision, potential damage to material surfaces, and risk to users.
+While the science supporting dyne measurements as outlined in the ASTM standard is reliable, their application in a manufacturing setting and on other materials does little to avert or mitigate adhesion failure.

 Dyne testing is based on the concept of surface energy or wettability, a process directly related to a surface's adhesive potential.
 When a substance interacts with a substrate or material, it can reveal information about the material's surface energy.
 The response of the dyne solution will vary depending on the surface energy.

-During the application of dyne solution, it can either form beads or disperse.
-The user must pay attention to whether the solution forms beads or spreads.
-If beading occurs, this signifies lower surface energy in the material compared to the solution.
-Conversely, if the dyne solution forms a continuous layer, the material possesses a higher surface energy than the solution.
+When a dyne solution is applied to a surface, it can either form a continuous film or break up into droplets.
+The user makes this evaluation, and depending on the way the solution is applied, the condition of the applicator, the surface texture, lighting, and contrast, etc., it can be a rather subjective decision.
+If beading occurs, this signifies lower wetting tension in the material compared to the solution.
+Conversely, if the dyne solution remains a continuous film, the material possesses a higher wetting tension than the solution.
 This test, in theory, will tell the user the material’s dyne level.

 Download Your Personal Copy of This eBook